908: The Touch of Satan

 An Iron Maiden was a likely fictional instrument of torture: a box crudely shaped like a human being and lined on the inside of the doors with spikes.
 When the doors were closed slowly, the person inside was impaled on the spikes, although not deeply enough to kill them immediately.

-“He’s running around over in Newport like he was J. Edgar Hoover.”
+“He’s running around over in Newport like he thought he was J. Edgar Hoover.”
 Pretty dress, though.

 J. Edgar Hoover (1895-1972) was the director of the Federal Bureau of Investigation from 1924 until his death.
 His focus on anti-communism after World War II led him to virtually ignore the Mafia until the mid-1950s.
 He was known for his loathing of “subversives” of any stripe and launched notorious investigations of Martin Luther King Jr. and John Lennon.
 He was criticized for turning the FBI into a secret police force, amassing information that allowed him to intimidate sitting presidents.
 However, he also built the FBI into a professional, modernized, and effective crime-fighting force.
 Rumors of homosexuality dogged Hoover all his life, and in 1993 author Anthony Summers claimed he was a cross dresser, an image that quickly caught on in the popular imagination.